richpersaud/test1/summit2016.md

 ### Location

-The event will take place at [Intel Corporation](https://goo.gl/maps/hqaSDhDshx62), 4100 Monument Corner Drive, Suite 540, Fairfax, VA 22030.
+The event will take place at Intel Corporation, [4100 Monument Corner Drive](https://goo.gl/maps/hqaSDhDshx62), Suite 540, Fairfax, VA 22030.

 ### Presentation Agenda: Tuesday 7 June, 2016

  * 08:45 Introduction, *Speaker TBD*

- * 09:00 Secure Virtual Platform Research, *Speaker TBD*

- > Abstract in review

- * 09:45 OpenXT Platform, *Ross Philipson*, Assured Information Security
+ * 09:00 OpenXT Platform, *Ross Philipson*, Assured Information Security

  > Can OpenXT be moved towards an extensible platform model?
 The key concepts to be covered are, (a) minimal base platform with core security attributes central to OpenXT, (b) layers that enable the base platform to be easily extended and customized.

- * 10:15 Human Interface Devices, *Jean-Edouard Lejosne*, Assured Information Security
+ * 09:30 Human Interface Devices, *Jean-Edouard Lejosne*, Assured Information Security

  > This presentation will start with an overview of the way human input (keyboard, mouse, touchscreens, ...) is managed by OpenXT today: without tools (emulated) and with tools (backend-frontend).
 We will then present a new architecture for the latter, SuperHID, that eliminates the need for guest drivers, by surfacing standard HID USB devices through the existing USB backend-frontend mechanism.

+ * 10:00 Secure Virtual Platform Research, *Speaker TBD*

+ > Abstract in review

  * 10:45 Break

  * 11:00 meta-selinux, grub2, TPM2, *Philip Tricca*, Intel Corp.